tern-tools/tern/docs/navigating-the-code.md

       origins.py
       package.py
       template.py

   ▾ command_lib/ <-- These are the bash commands that get run to collect information about the container image
       base.yml <-- System wide scripts for package managers and such snippets.yml <-- scripts for one off commands command_lib.py <-- Command Library modules

+  ▾ extensions/ <-- This is the extension plugin library.
+An extension is an external tool Tern can use to analyze the filesystems in the container image
+      executor.py <-- This is the abstract base class that an extension plugin needs to inherit from ▸ cve_bin_tool/
+	executor.py
+    ▾ scancode/
+        executor.py

   ▾ formats/ <-- This is the reporting template plugin library.
 Each subdirectory is a module that can be dynamically loaded at runtime based on the users report selection
       generator.py <-- This is the abstract base class for report plugins ▾ default/